What should my baby wear to bed: the complete guide, from summer to winter

 Sleeping bags

-Babies do not need to sleep under a toddler duvet until they are older and be sure you don't overdo the blankets as little legs can kick loose blankets off, so avoid using them and use swaddles or sleeping bags instead.
+Babies do not need to sleep under a duvet suitable for children until they are older and it's important you don't overdo the blankets too, as little legs can kick loose blankets off.
+This is where swaddles or sleeping bags are most helpful instead.
 These are safe, wearable blankets designed to provide some warmth without risking your baby's head getting covered by a blanket.
-Available in a range of different togs, they're suited to keep you baby snug in a range of seasons.
+Available in a range of different togs, they're suited to keep your baby snug in a range of seasons.

 Sleepsuits

-Your little one will also need more layers depending on how cold it is.
-If it's below 20 degrees, layer up your newborn with a sleepsuit and a vest.
+Your baby will also need more layers depending on how cold it is.
+If it's below 20 degrees, you should layer up your newborn with a sleepsuit and a vest.
 The best sleepsuits are available in a variety of styles and fabric to help you find the right one for your baby.

 Blankets and accessories